 Designers define a framework of criteria for themselves to ensure coherence and quality in their work.
 But too much thinking ahead can become an obstacle.
-So when Guglielmo Poletti felt himself being held back trying to define his philosophy of making, he freed himself from any pre-conceived concept and set to work intuitively, striking a balance between naivety and intellect.
-It resulted in a series of objects: ‘Equilibrium’.
-Attracted by basic constructions, his ‘thinking-with-your-hands’ approach led him to investigate the limit of his materials, introducing twists and tension.
-Zooming in on unconventional details, he draws the viewer’s attention and creates a suspension in the way people engage with the work.
-By deconstructing an image and then restoring it with the smallest intervention, he aims to achieve a deeper impact.
-His subtle gestures allow for a new appreciation.
+So when Guglielmo Poletti felt himself being held back trying to define his philosophy of making, he freed himself from any pre-conceived concept and set to work intuitively, striking a balance between naivety and intellect, between a natural inclination for perfection and a growing wish to let go.

 EQUILIBRIUM, Graduation project, 2016